voxpupuli/puppet-rabbitmq/REFERENCE.md

 Valid values: `present`, `absent`

-The basic property that the resource should be in.
+Whether the resource should be present or absent

 Default value: `present`